Privacy and Libraries

 We will securely hold your information and only keep it for as long as is necessary.
 Where information is no longer needed it will be confidentially disposed of.
 If you do not borrow an item for 24 months your library membership will become deactivated.
 To reactivate your account you will need to confirm your personal details.
 In line with our policies, after a period of inactivity on your account your personal information will be erased from our systems.

 We do not carry out any automated decision making in relation to this information.

 Privacy and our public computers

 When you book a public computer our employees are able to view the date and time of your session, your name and library membership number.
 This information is stored on our secure computer booking system.

 We also make use of software to gauge customer demand on our public computers.
 The software we employ is used to evaluate and improve our services and no personal information is collected this way.
 Anyone who wishes to use our public computers must read and accept the terms of our Acceptable Use Agreement.

 Buckinghamshire Library Service reserves the right to refuse or terminate a public computer session if we believe our Acceptable Use Agreement is being violated or there is some form of inappropriate activity taking place.
 Because we offer access to the Internet we have a responsibility to prevent grossly offensive, indecent or threatening messages being sent.

-Our Data Protection Officer can be contacted at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF, by email at [email protected] or by phone at 0300 131 6000.
+Our Data Protection Officer can be contacted at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF, by email at [email protected].

 If you have any concerns about our use of your personal information, you can make a complaint to the Data Protection Officer.
 You can also then complain to the ICO if you remain unhappy with how we have used your data.